Tim McCurdy

 Timothy Logan McCurdy (born 16 January 1963) is an Australian politician.
 He has been a member of the Victorian Legislative Assembly since 2010, representing Murray Valley until 2014 and Ovens Valley thereafter.
 He was the shadow minister for sport, veterans, gaming and liquor control until March 2018, stepping down in light of the decision of Victoria Police to formally charge McCurdy with fraud offences.
 The charges were dismissed in the Victorian County Court in April 2021 due to lack of evidence.
-McCurdy returned to the Shadow Cabinet after the 2022 Victorian Election as the Shadow Minister for Water and Consumer Affairs.
+McCurdy returned to the Shadow Cabinet after the 2022 Victorian Election as the Shadow Minister for Water, and Consumer Affairs, and Gaming and Liquor (in 2025).

 Legal controversies

 In September 2014, PGW Agriservices issued a writ against McCurdy in the County Court of Victoria claiming damages in the sum of $375,741 for misleading and deceptive conduct and unconscionable conduct contrary to the Fair Trading Act.
 The claims pertain to McCurdy's pre-politics career as a real estate agent and commissions worth $375,741 he received in respect of the sale of two farms, the sale of 'Malmo' located 50 km north of Shepparton for $7.8 million in July 2009 and 'Pinegrove' in Katamatite for $3.9 million in December 2009.
 Both properties were sold to a Chinese purchaser, Xing Long International.
 The statement of claim alleged that McCurdy had forged the letterhead of his former colleague and employer, Andrew Gilmour, to profit from the sales after McCurdy had ceased his employment with PGG Wrightson and having told Gilmour that the sales had "fallen over" and "were not proceeding due to the lack of finance".
 McCurdy settled the civil claim against him later that year.

 In October 2014, it was revealed that McCurdy had been accused by a long-serving former Nationals staffer, Jillian McGillivray, of harassment and bullying, with lawyers for McGillivray expecting her case to be listed before the Wangaratta Magistrates Court in November 2014.
 McCurdy denied any wrongdoing.
 After the legal entity responsible for employing parliamentary staff, the Department of Parliamentary Services, paid a confidential settlement sum to McGillivray to settle the court proceedings, McCurdy was subsequently threatened with defamation proceedings for falsely telling public meetings that McGillivray's case had been "thrown out of court" and allegedly calling McGillivray a "bitch".

 McCurdy was criticised by Liberal MP Tim Smith in 2019 for employing his wife and one of his daughters in his electorate office at taxpayer expense, which Smith described as "totally unacceptable".
 However, unlike their federal counterparts, state MPs are not prohibited from employing family members in taxpayer-funded roles.